top of page

 Food & Beverage 4

 If you arrive hungry at Angel Stadium, there are ample options though uninspiring.
-Cheese and pepperoni pizza slices from Oggi’s Pizza and other options from Chronic Taco, Jersey Mike’s Subs, Crafty Dogs, and Cathy’s Cookies are available.
+Cheese and pepperoni pizza slices from Oggi’s Pizza and other selections from Chronic Taco, Jersey Mike’s Subs, Crafty Dogs, and fan favorite Cathy’s Cookies are among the options available.

 Atmosphere 4